-Marcus Mixer 2: We are hosting another mixer for the Marcus Program in Precision Medicine Innovation (MPPMI).
-Join us to network with fellow faculty pursuing precision medicine innovations.
-Date TBD.
-Check back soon for further detail.
+Marcus Mixer 2: We are hosting the second annual Mixer for the Marcus Program in Precision Medicine Innovation (MPPMI).
+Join us on February 21st, from 3:30-5:30pm, to network with fellow faculty pursuing precision medicine innovations.
+Please register here.

 Multi-disciplinary team approach to research have fast become a key element of the research enterprise portfolio for several reasons (An in-depth list of publications in the science of team science can be found on the SciTS organization website):

 - Team science has been shown to increase research productivity by measure of the number of publications, patents and collaborations;